 This JSON structure represents a serialized Owner entity with name and cars attributes.
 The cars field is an array containing nested structures representing associated Car entities.

 It's important to note that not all NoSQL databases support entity associations.
-Developers should verify the compatibility of association features with their chosen database technology.
+Developers should verify the compatibility of association features with their

 3.2. @Embeddable